Join Us – September 17-18 in Detroit

 Have questions about the Summit or want to be a sponsor?
 Please email PPSummit@aspeninstitute.org.

-Registration will open on May 28.
-Return to this page throughout the summer and early fall for more information about the Summit, which sells out quickly each year.
-For timely updates, please sign up for our newsletter below.
+Return to this page throughout the summer and early fall for more information about the Summit.
+To receive timely updates by email, please sign up for our newsletter below.

 2019 Project Play Summit Sponsors